 We had fast track tickets which we were grateful for when we saw the snaking queue outside.
-It was heavily raining as arrived so I think the lure of an indoor attraction didn’t help make it so busy.
+It was heavily raining as arrived so I think the lure of an indoor attraction made it so incredibly busy.
 Despite having fast track we still had to wait around 10-15 minutes to get inside but as I say I don’t think the poor weather helped the huge volume of people.

-Once inside you go in and show your tickets – if you want to attend the Star Wars exhibition it is an extra £3 per person which I felt was a bit naughty considering our tickets already were priced at £78 for two adults and a 6 year old, but with two huge Star Wars fans we got them.
+Once inside you go in and show your tickets – if you want to attend the Star Wars exhibition it is an extra £3 per person which I felt was a bit naughty considering our tickets already were priced at £78 for two adults and a 6 year old, but with two huge Star Wars fans we paid for them and headed inside.

-On entering you walk into different rooms which have different themes including showbiz, sports, famous figures etc. Some of the figures have a designated photo point where you have to queue to have your photo (One Direction, the Royal Family etc) which seemed much more organised, even though you were expected to buy them afterwards,than the slightly chaotic free for all statues.
-Adults ending up jumping infront of Charlie in their quest for a selfie or 10!
+On entering Madame Tussauds you walk into different rooms which have different themes including showbiz, sports, famous figures etc. Some of the figures have a designated photo point where you have to queue to have your photo (One Direction, the Royal Family etc) which seemed much more organised, even though you were expected to buy the prints afterwards, than the slightly chaotic free for all statues.
+Adults ending up jumping in front of Charlie in their quest for a selfie or 10!
 But it’s all part of it all and going at 11am on a raining Monday morning in the summer holidays it is to be expected to be busy.

 We steered clear of some of the very popular ones and managed to get lots of lovely photos and Charlie got to see some of his favourite football stars.
 I was a tad star struck by the Amy Winehouse one as it was incredibly lifelike – this was my favourite as I am a big fan.